tikv/website/content/docs/5.1/deploy/configure/region-merge.md

 You can use `pd-ctl` or the PD configuration file to configure Region Merge.

-The Region Merge is enabled by default.
+The Region Merge feature is enabled by default.
 To disable Region Merge, you need to set the following parameters to zero:

 - `max-merge-region-size`
 - `max-merge-region-keys`